The birthplace of Jerusalem is near the source of the Gihon Spring, between the Tyropoeon and Kidron valleys.

 From this time forth and forever" (Psalm 125:2).

-Today, when you view the city of Jerusalem from the observation deck of the City of David Archaeological Park, the outlines of the now built-up mountain peaks are clearly visible with the Mount of Olives to the east, Mount Zion to the north and Armon ha-Natsiv hill to the south (named in honor of the British government building located there).
+Today, when you view the city of Jerusalem from the observation deck of the City of David Archaeological Park, the outlines of the built-up mountain peaks are clearly visible with the Mount of Olives to the east and Mount Zion to the north.
+The hill of Armon ha-Natsiv is visible in the south which was named in honor of the British government building located there.

 In the post Temple era, pilgrimages remained an important custom.
-The Gospels record that Mary, Joseph, Jesus and His disciples routinely came to Jerusalem during religious holidays.
-Compared with his hometown of Nazareth, Jesus did not perform many miracles in Jerusalem with only two healings documented.
-Instead, He encountered disbelief of His own people and the contempt of religious leaders.
+The Gospels record the visits of Jesus, His disciples and parents to Jerusalem during religious holidays.
+Compared with His hometown of Nazareth, Jesus did not perform many miracles in Jerusalem; just two healings were documented.
+Instead, He encountered disbelief of His own people and contempt from the religious leaders.

 “His parents went to Jerusalem every year at the Feast of the Passover.
 And when He was twelve years old, they went up to Jerusalem according to the custom of the feast” (Luke 2:41-42).

 “Now the Passover of the Jews was at hand, and Jesus went up to Jerusalem” (John 2:13).

 “After this there was a feast of the Jews, and Jesus went up to Jerusalem”

 “Now the Jews’ Feast of Tabernacles was at hand… then He also went up to the feast, not openly, but as it were in secret” (John 7: 2,10).

 Toward the end of Jesus’ earthly ministry, the Easter feast known as the Last Supper was secretly celebrated by Jesus and His disciples in the Upper Room because His life was in danger.
 Now it is one of the most visited holy places in Jerusalem,